mikehadlow/mikehadlow.github.io/content/posts/2022-06-24-writing-dotnet-services-for-kubernetes.md

 ### Application Lifecycle

 It's general good advice to make your application easily disposable, with fast startup and graceful shutdown.
+If your application does this and fails fast when it encounters a problem, then you're good to go.
+Only use the various hooks Kubernetes provides that I describe below if you can't meet these conditions.

 It can also be worth adding liveness and/or readiness probes to your application.
 These are HTTP endpoints that Kubernetes can query to ascertain the state of your application.
 If your application needs to restart, it's best to simply fail fast and let Kubernetes restart the container, but if that is impractical for some reason you can return an HTTP failure code (500) from your liveness endpoint and Kubernetes will restart the container for you.
 Readiness probes are probably the most useful.
 They signal to Kubernetes that your application is ready to receive requests.
 This means that traffic will not be routed to the container until Kubernetes sees a 200 response.
 Very useful if your application has a long startup time.